jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 **Setup requirements:**
 1. Download the experiment files from the GitHub repository
-2. Copy the `experiments/calendar/` directory into your extension (without modifications)
+2. Copy the entire(!) `experiments/calendar/` directory into your extension (without modifications, use a git client or download the complete zip file of the entire repository and extract the needed folder)
 3. Add experiment_apis entries to manifest.json (clone the entries as is from https://github.com/thunderbird/webext-experiments/blob/main/calendar/manifest.json)

 **Note:**